ericgundrum/squidhall/docs/tutorial-content-module-files.md

 ![Origin corners of dealer table square](img/tableex2.png)

+With the PlinthPlacer algorithm you can only specify the object rotation and scaling, since there is only one 3D object per plinth.

+NOTE: When placing objects the 3D object files need to be converted to .bablyon format by hand.
+For more on this see [How To Convert .obj Files to .babylon files](how-to-convertobjtobabylon.md)

 ## Using the SquidSpace Tools

 The SquidSpace tools are written using Python version 3 and have only been tested on Unix systems.
 (Linux and macOS.)
 They may work with Windows and other operating systems, but it is not guaranteed.